Brunop5/project_suzuka/README.md

     - then run: "bash posting/setup.sh"
     - this will install all the dependencies and create executables.
 2. once it is ran, two executables will show up in the project_suzuka-main/ directory:
-    - run_post.sh (runs the main app for posting)
+    - run_post.command (runs the main app for posting)
-    - setup_env.sh (runs the app for setting up api keys)
+    - setup_env.command (runs the app for setting up api keys)
-3. to run either of them, right click on them and choose "run as a program"
+3. to run either of them, double click on them (and if that doesnt work, right click on them and choose "run as a program") (another option, if both fail for some reason, is to just run "bash run_post.command" in the terminal and the project_suzuka-main/ directory)

 - to gather information on working with the apps and gathering api keys, you can check the tutorials in "project_suzuka-main/posting/tutorials/" directory